 Regular boilers can easily cope with high water demands, and are therefore the best choice for homes with two or more bathrooms.
 They’re also perfect if you already have a regular boiler and/or older radiators since the pressure is not as high as with system or combi boilers.

-System boilers are ideal for homes with one or more bathrooms, as they deliver constant hot water to any number of taps and showers.
-Since they don’t need a water tank, they also free up space, and they’re very economical to run too.
+System boilers are ideal for homes with one or more bathrooms, as they respond quickly and deliver hot water to any number of taps and showers due to their built-in pump.
+They're perfect for properties with unvented cylinders such as a Megaflo, and are very economical to run.

 Why moving your boiler can affect the price

-Moving a boiler to a new location involves a few steps that may affect the price:
+Moving a boiler to a new location may involve a few extra steps that may affect the duration and price of your installation: